 Although computers remain the preferred device for people to buy tickets, the numbers of smartphones based ticket shoppers are increasing consistently.
 A study by Google & Ipsos Media CT shows a 50% rise in smartphone usage for ticket purchases from 2012 to 2014.

 Not if you don’t want your business to grow and maximize its reach.
 In any other case, an app is a useful addition to your arsenal.
 From offering mobility to instant access to better retargeting, mobile app packs a plethora of benefits.
-The question is not whether you need an app, the question is, what kind of app you should go for.
+The question is not whether you need an app, the question is, what kind of ecommerce mobile app you should go for.

 Take a decision based on three primary factors: your budget, the stage of your business and your traction in the market.
 You can choose the right app from: